Margin-adaptive model selection in statistical learning: General collections of models

-whereas the right-hand side of a global margin adaptive oracle inequality is larger than $C_7 n^{-\kappa/(2\kappa-1)} \gg (\ln(n))/n \,$. \end{enumerate} \end{proposition} Proposition~\ref{le.local.vs.global.margin} is proved in Section~\ref{sec.pr.le.local.vs.global.margin}.
-It gives an example of a model selection problem where {\em strong margin adaptivity implies a faster rate of convergence than adapativity to the global margin condition}.
-Note that the same argument works with many other model selection problems, such as selecting among $\paren{ \set{f_{2k+1} \telque 0 \leq k \leq m} }_{m \in \set{1, \ldots, (\ln(n))^2}}\,$.
+Proposition \ref{le.local.vs.global.margin} is proved in Section \ref{sec.pr.le.local.vs.global.margin}.
+It gives an example of a model selection problem where \textit{strong margin adaptivity implies a faster rate of convergence than adaptivity to the global margin condition}.
+Note that the same argument works with many other model selection problems, such as selecting among $( \{ f_{2k+1} \mbox{ s.t. }0 \leq k \leq m \} )_{m \in\{ 1, \ldots, (\ln(n))^2 \}} $.